allenJynRoyston/ng-parallax/README.md

 # ng-parallax
 [![CDNJS](https://img.shields.io/cdnjs/v/ng-parallax.svg)](https://cdnjs.com/libraries/ng-parallax)

-### NEW!
+### ANG 2 VERSION
-There is now an [Angular2 directive](https://github.com/allenRoyston/ng2-parallax "Angular2 directive") available for those interested!
+There is a [Angular2 directive](https://github.com/allenRoyston/ng2-parallax "Angular2 directive"), but I haven't really been vigiliant about updating it.
+(I'm only one person - sorry).

 ### What Am I?!
 An easy way to implement parallax scrolling with Angularjs.